EzequielTartaglia/CIT326/W2/W02 Scenario - Exploring the Data Dictionary.md

 Queries and results which list the full size of each database in MB.
 You will have to add the size for each database file using the SUM function and then include the calculations from the hint above.
 (Video review on using math in your SQL.)
 Show the screen in your Windows explorer where you navigate to the folder which holds the files (listed in your query from part i).
 Identify them and compare them to your results from steps i and ii.
 Your calculations from step ii should match what you see in Windows!

+    ```sql
+    -- Identify which files inside the columns have have more than 1024 pixls of size throughout all tables in your database

+    -- For WideWorldImporters
+    SELECT
+        t.name AS TableName,
+        mf.name AS FileName,
+        mf.physical_name AS FileLocation,
+        mf.size AS FileSize
+    FROM
+        WideWorldImporters.sys.master_files mf
+    JOIN
+        WideWorldImporters.sys.tables t ON mf.database_id = DB_ID()
+    WHERE
+        mf.size >= 1024;

+    -- For Bowling
+    SELECT
+        t.name AS TableName,
+        bl.name AS FileName,
+        bl.physical_name AS FileLocation,
+        bl.size AS FileSize
+    FROM
+        BowlingLeagueModify.sys.master_files bl
+    JOIN
+        BowlingLeagueModify.sys.tables t ON bl.database_id = DB_ID()
+    WHERE
+        bl.size >= 1024;

+    -- For choosen DB (SalesOrdersExample)
+    SELECT
+        t.name AS TableName,
+        so.name AS FileName,
+        so.physical_name AS FileLocation,
+        so.size AS FileSize
+    FROM
+        SalesOrdersExample.sys.master_files so
+    JOIN
+        SalesOrdersExample.sys.tables t ON so.database_id = DB_ID()
+    WHERE
+        so.size >= 1024;
+    ```
 -------------

 4. Take a closer look at any of the catalog tables/views mentioned in the week 2 preparation post (Always read the preparation posts!).
 Read through the official Microsoft documentation or the book to find out what the columns mean.
 Find two more items that could be of interest to you in administering these databases.